 Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

-Sure, blogging is a popular way to get started in the freelance writing field, whether it’s monetising your own blog or producing content on other people’s blogs.
+Sure, blogging is a popular way to get started in the freelance writing field, whether it’s monetising your own blog or producing content on other company blogs.

 However, did you know that there’s an array of other types of content writing that you can get your teeth stuck into?

-From press release production to lead generation writing, there are many different ways to attract clients and break into this super alluring yet incredibly competitive industry.
+From press release production to lead generation writing, there are many different ways to attract clients and break into this incredibly competitive yet super alluring industry.

 And once you’re in, you’re never going to want to get out.
 Trust me.